inBeat/inbeat-website/content/top-influencers/instagram/fashion/brazil/sao-paulo/_index.md

 ---
-title: Top 10 Fashion Instagram Influencers In Sao Paulo In 2023
+title: Top 10 Fashion Instagram Influencers In Sao Paulo In 2024
 description: >-
-  Find top fashion Instagram influencers in Sao Paulo in 2023.
+  Find top fashion Instagram influencers in Sao Paulo in 2024.
 Most popular hashtags: #saopaulo #fashion #lookdodia #moda.
 platform: Instagram
-hits: 322
+hits: 325
-text_top: See the best Instagram accounts on inBeat.
+text_top: Identify the top-rated Instagram accounts on inBeat.
-text_bottom: Our database aggregates 322 Instagram influencers like this in Sao Paulo, Brazil for you to pitch.
+text_bottom: Our database has 325 Instagram influencers like this in Sao Paulo, Brazil for you to pitch.
 profiles:
   - username: "_nicolecoelho"
     fullname: >-